dward2/BME547/Assignments/01_tool_setup_git_intro.md

     (professional edition free to use in academic setting, also includes Python interpreter).
     + [Spyder](https://www.spyder-ide.org/) (free IDE included with Anaconda)

+Check to see if your chosen text editor has the ability (or an extension) to edit and render Markdown text.
+If so, set that up.

 ## Checking Set-up
 A GitHub repository has been created with some simple steps for you to follow